LiveHelperChat/doc/docs/chat/offline.md

 You can do that by adjusting your embed code and appending redirect url.
 E.g

+´´´
+offline_redirect: 'https://livehelperchat.com', // Redirect user to this page if chat is offline | Optional ´´´

 ### New widget

 Please refer to [javascript arguments](javascript-arguments.md) page.